 - GOV.UK: Moderna vaccine for COVID-19 approved by MHRA

-The quantity of vaccine available at any one time will also have an impact on how they are used, in line with the prioritisation guidance issued by the Joint Committee on Vaccination and Immunisation (JCVI).
-The JCVI advice recommends that older adults resident in care homes, care home workers, all those 80 years of age and over and healthcare and social care workers are the early priority cohorts for vaccination.
+The quantity of vaccine available at any one time has an impact on how they are used, in line with the prioritisation guidance issued by the Joint Committee on Vaccination and Immunisation (JCVI).

 In England, there are three types of vaccination site: